alanlau54/SimpleRebalance/README.md

 ##Usage
 * Example to retrieve the number of shares required to move from current to target
+'''
-* GetTargetDeltaShares(double currentPct, double targetPct, double netAssetValue, double equityPrice)

-* RebalanceAnalytic analytic= new RebalanceAnalytic()
+GetTargetDeltaShares(double currentPct, double targetPct, double netAssetValue, double equityPrice) RebalanceAnalytic analytic= new RebalanceAnalytic()

-* analytic.GetTargetDeltaShares(0, 1, 10000, double 100) = 100
+// The following translates to Buy 100 shares analytic.GetTargetDeltaShares(0, 1, 10000, double 100) = 100
-* // This translates to Buy 100 shares

-* analytic.GetTargetDeltaShares(1, 0, 10000, double 100) = -100
-* // This translates to Sell 100 shares
+// This following translates to Sell 100 shares analytic.GetTargetDeltaShares(1, 0, 10000, double 100) = -100
+'''

 ##Testing
 * See unit test in simplePortfolioTest